ProjectKarol/Isotope-wp-plugin/README.md

 == Description ==
 Simple plugin displaying content in masonry style. using isotope scripts.
 TO use add atrituttes to shorcode
-[isotopeshorcode kategorie-filtr = "filter caterry ID " kategorie= "category slug" ]
+[isotopeshorcode kategorie-filtr = "filter caterry ID " kategorie= "category slug" 'post-type'='slug']

 == To do: ==
 Add admin menu